slnsw/dxlab-virtuoso/README.md

 ## Hygen generator

-To generate a new component
+To generate a new React component:

 ```
 # Make sure hygen is installed
+$ npm i -g hygen
 $ hygen component new --name NewComponent
 ```